DjibrilM/strike-wallet/README.md

 # Strike Wallet

 Welcome to the development repository of my cutting-edge Wallet Application!
-This app is designed to provide a seamless and secure way to manage your digital assets.
-Whether you're a novice user or an experienced trader, my wallet aims to cater to all your cryptocurrency management needs with ease and efficiency.
+This app is designed to provide a seamless and secure way to manage your digital assets exclusively on the Ethereum network.
+Whether you're a novice user or an experienced trader, my wallet aims to cater to all your Ethereum-based cryptocurrency management needs with ease and efficiency.

 ## Features